-Daily Words of God | "God Himself, the Unique II" | Excerpt 112
+Daily Words of God: Knowing God | Excerpt 112

-337 |March 10, 2021
+March 10, 2021

 Jehovah God’s Warning Reaches the Ninevites

-Let us proceed to the second passage, the third chapter of the Book of Jonah: “And Jonah began to enter into the city a day’s journey, and he cried, and said, Yet forty days, and Nineveh shall be overthrown.”
-These are the words that God directly passed on to Jonah to tell the Ninevites.
-They are also, naturally, the words that Jehovah wished to say to the Ninevites.
-These words tell people that God began to abhor and hate the people of the city because their wickedness had reached the eyes of God, and so He wished to destroy this city.
-However, before God destroyed the city, He would make an announcement to the Ninevites, and He would simultaneously give them an opportunity to repent for their wickedness and start anew.
-This opportunity would last forty days.
-In other words, if the people inside the city did not repent, admit their sins or prostrate themselves before Jehovah God within forty days, God would destroy the city as He did Sodom.
+Let us move on to the second passage, the third chapter of the Book of Jonah: “And Jonah began to enter into the city a day’s journey, and he cried, and said, Yet forty days, and Nineveh shall be overthrown.”
+These are the words that God directly passed on to Jonah to tell the Ninevites, so of course, these are the words that Jehovah wished to say to the Ninevites.
+These words tell people that God began to abhor and hate the people of the city because their wickedness had come before His gaze, and so He wished to destroy this city.
+However, before God destroyed the city, He would make an announcement to the Ninevites, and at the same time, give them an opportunity to repent of their wickedness and start anew.
+This opportunity would last forty days, and no longer.
+In other words, if the people inside the city did not repent, admit their sins and prostrate themselves before Jehovah God within forty days, God would destroy the city as He had destroyed Sodom.
 This was what Jehovah God wished to tell the people of Nineveh.
 Clearly, this was no simple declaration.
-Not only did it convey Jehovah God’s anger, it also conveyed His attitude toward the Ninevites; at the same time this simple declaration also served as a solemn warning to the people living inside the city.
-This warning told them that their wicked acts had earned them Jehovah God’s hatred, and it told them that their wicked acts would soon bring them to the brink of their own annihilation; therefore, the lives of everyone in Nineveh were in imminent peril.
+Not only did it convey Jehovah God’s anger, it also conveyed His attitude toward the Ninevites, while at the same time serving as a solemn warning to the people living inside the city.
+This warning told them that their wicked acts had earned them Jehovah God’s hatred and would soon bring them to the brink of their own annihilation.
+The life of every inhabitant of Nineveh was therefore in imminent peril.

-The Stark Contrast in Nineveh and Sodom’s Reaction to Jehovah God’s Warning
+The Stark Contrast Between Nineveh and Sodom’s Reaction to Jehovah God’s Warning

-After hearing Jehovah God’s proclamation, the people of Nineveh displayed an attitude utterly opposite to that of the people of Sodom—the people of Sodom openly opposed God, proceeding from evil to evil, but after hearing these words, the Ninevites did not ignore the matter, nor did they resist; instead they believed God and declared a fast.
-What does “believed” refer to here?
+After hearing Jehovah God’s proclamation, the people of Nineveh displayed an attitude utterly opposite to that of the people of Sodom—whereas the people of Sodom openly opposed God, proceeding from evil to evil, the Ninevites, after hearing these words, did not ignore the matter, and nor did they resist.
+Instead, they believed God and declared a fast.
+What does the word, “believed,” mean here?
 The word itself suggests faith and submission.
 If we use the Ninevites’ actual behavior to explain this word, it means that they believed God could and would do as He said, and that they were willing to repent.
 Did the people of Nineveh feel fear in the face of imminent disaster?
 It was their belief that put fear in their hearts.
-Well, what can we use to prove the Ninevites’ belief and fear?
-It is as the Bible says: “and they proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.”
-This is to say that the Ninevites truly believed, and that from this belief came fear, which then led to fasting and the donning of sackcloth.
-This is how they showed the beginning of their repentance.
-In utter contrast to the people of Sodom, not only did the Ninevites not oppose God, they also clearly showed their repentance through their behavior and actions.
-Of course, this did not only apply to the common people of Nineveh; their king was no exception.
+So, what can we use to prove the Ninevites’ belief and fear?
+It is as the Bible says: “… proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.”
+This is to say that the Ninevites truly believed, and that from this belief came fear, which then led them to fast and don sackcloth.
+This is how they showed that they were beginning to repent.
+In utter contrast to the people of Sodom, not only did the Ninevites not oppose God, but they also clearly showed their repentance through their behavior and actions.
+Of course, this was something all the people of Nineveh did, not just the commoners—the king was no exception.

 The Repentance of Nineveh’s King Wins Jehovah God’s Commendation